cklewin/movie-api-php/doc/DETAILED-STEPS.md

 ```

 ## 5. Configure Jenkins
+The TMDB_API_KEY credential will allow access to themoviedb.org API - this is optional, but required to allow the IMDB ID lookup.

-Follow the container logs on the jenkins-node instance to get the Jenkins unlock key
+Follow the container logs on the jenkins-node instance to get the Jenkins unlock key.
 ```
 sudo su docker -c "docker logs -f jenkins"
 ```